awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/tr-summary-file-api.md

-# Summary File<a name="tr-summary-file-api"></a>
+# Summary file<a name="tr-summary-file-api"></a>

 The summary file contains training results information about the model as a whole and metrics for each label\.
 The metrics are precision, recall, F1 score\.
 The threshold value for the model is also supplied\.
 The summary file location is accessible from the `EvaluationResult` object returned by `DescribeProjectVersions`\.
-For more information, see [Reference: Training Results Summary File](tr-summary-file.md)\.
+For more information, see [Reference: Training results summary file](tr-summary-file.md)\.

 The following is an example summary file\.